nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a doctor by specifying their contact information, including name, department, and specialty.
+1. User requests to add a doctor by specifying their contact information, including name, department, specialty, years of experience, and any non-whitespace separated tags.
 2. Docedex confirms the addition of the doctor contact.<br>

    Use case ends.